WebAssembly/js-types/proposals/js-types/Overview.md

   static GlobalType type(Global global);
   ```

-  Note: Following existing practice of JavaScript's `Object` API as well as the existing reflection functions on `WebAssembly.Module`, the above are provided as static functions instead of attributes.
+  Note: Following existing practice of JavaScript's `Object` API as well as the existing reflection functions on `WebAssembly.Module`, the above `type` methods are provided as static functions instead of attributes.

 * Overload constructor [Memory](https://webassembly.github.io/spec/js-api/index.html#memories) (see above)
   ```